Review: Rolling Greens Golf Course

 The views, amenities, and conditions at Quidnessett are fantastic, but a pedestrian Cornish design keeps it from being one of Rhode Island’s elite courses.
 Nonetheless, it’s a very solid course that I recommend if you get an opportunity to play it. … More Review: Quidnessett Country Club

-Supremely fun, affordable, and well-conditioned, North Kingstown holds a special place in my heart.
-In addition to being the place where I learned how to golf, my first (and only ATM) hole-in-one occurred here, my first sub-80 and sub-70 rounds occurred here, and my first under par round occurred here.
-If you’re looking for an underrated course accessible from anywhere in Rhode Island, NKGC is your place. … More Review: North Kingstown Golf Course
+Fun, affordable, and well-conditioned, North Kingstown holds a special place in my heart.
+In addition to being the place where I learned how to golf, NKGC is also the home of many career firsts including my first hole-in-one.
+The variety here is strong and this is one of the better public courses in Rhode Island and one worth playing. … More Review: North Kingstown Golf Course

 I had high hopes the new owners would have ushered in some real changes, but a recent visit to Kings Crossing for the first time revealed the only major difference is the name.
 At the moment, I can’t recommend this awkward 9-hole track. … More Review: Kings Crossing Golf Club